Disclosure: This post may contain affiliate links.

 Yes!
 They're vegan because there's no eggs in them, and they're paleo because there's no flour or refined sugar.
-These brownies are going to be LESS sweet than traditional brownies because they only use maple syrup as the sweetener, so if you want them to be sweeter you can add 2 tbsp coconut sugar OR simply add more chopped chocolate.
+These brownies are going to be LESS sweet than traditional brownies because they only use maple syrup as the sweetener, so if you want them to be sweeter you can add 2 tablespoon coconut sugar OR simply add more chopped chocolate.

 - Storage: I recommend storing these brownies in an air-tight container at room temperature for up to 4 days.
 Alternatively, you can store them in the refrigerator if you prefer your brownies cold like my husband does!
 With that said, be sure to wait at least 20 minutes after the brownies come out of the oven before cutting them.